Broadband and moving house: What to expect

 If you’re happy with your current broadband deal and want to move it to your new home, you’ll need to give your provider as much notice as possible.
 Some providers require 30 days’ notice, while others are happy with two weeks.

 You'll also need to consider the type of broadband available at your new location because it may not match what you already have.
-For example, if you have Virgin Media of a Full Fibre package from one of the other providers there's a very good chance that infrastructure won't exist in the place you're moving to.
+For example, if you have Virgin Media or a Full Fibre package from one of the other providers there's a very good chance that infrastructure won't exist in the place you're moving to.

 Most providers charge a fee for moving an existing broadband deal to a new property.
 These are usually pretty affordable, though if you do need to install a new landline to your new house, there may be an additional charge.